openharmony/docs/en/application-dev/reference/apis/js-apis-privacyManager.md

 ## privacyManager.addPermissionUsedRecord

-addPermissionUsedRecord(tokenID: number, permissionName: string, successCount: number, failCount: number, callback: AsyncCallback&lt;void&gt;): void
+addPermissionUsedRecord(tokenID: number, permissionName: Permissions, successCount: number, failCount: number, callback: AsyncCallback&lt;void&gt;): void

 Adds a permission usage record when an application protected by the permission is called by another service or application.
 This API uses an asynchronous callback to return the result.
-The permission usage record includes the application identity of the invoker, name of the permission used, and number of successful and failed accesses to the application.
+The permission usage record includes the application identity (token ID) of the invoker, name of the permission used, and number of successful and failed accesses to the target application.

 **Required permissions**: ohos.permission.PERMISSION_USED_STATS (available only to system applications)